iugwuanyi/JS_metagenome-astrobio/README.md

-## Data and Code from the microbial ecology study of an Arctic travertine-forming geothermal
+## Data and Code from the Microbial Ecology Study of an Arctic Travertine-forming Geothermal Spring

 This paper can be accessesed at XXXXXXXXX